BretFisher/kubernetes-mastery/slides/k8smastery/ingress.md

 .exercise[

+- Download our YAML `curl -O https://k8smastery.com/ingress.yaml`

-- Edit the file `~/container.training/k8s/ingress.yaml`
+- Edit the file `ingress.yaml`

-- Replace A.B.C.D with the IP address of `node1`
+- Replace the A.B.C.D with your cluster IP (`127.0.0.1` for `localhost`)

 - Apply the file